linuxserver-archive/docker-smokeping-armhf/README.md

 **Versions**

++ **20.11.18:** This image is deprecated.
+Please use the multi-arch images at linuxserver/smokeping
 + **09.04.18:** Add bc package.
 + **08.04.18:** Add tccping script and tcptraceroute package (thanks rcarmo).
 + **26.01.18:** Rebase to alpine 3.7, expose httpd.conf.